What is a consultation?

-Then I was hired at The Natural Gardener where I still am today, eight years later.
+Then I was hired at The Natural Gardener where I still am today, ten years later.
 I do many things at The Natural Gardener: besides being a horticulturist at the Info Desk, I'm The Natural Gardener's Free Class Series Host and Teacher, Safety Trainer, and am even a member of the Maintenance Crew (I. Am.
 The Toilet Whisperer.).
 I love my job and can't imagine myself ever doing anything else.

 Where can I see you in person?

 Why, at The Natural Gardener, of course!
 I work weekends year 'round.
 My schedule sometimes varies during the week, but almost every Friday, Saturday, and Sunday I'm there.
 I also teach regular gardening classes every Tuesday in the Revival Tent, though sometimes my fellow Free Class Series Educator Neil Schmidt steps in.
 You'll like him as much or more than me.